HistoriFy/Judgements/README.md

 sudo apt-get install python3
 ```

-**Note:** This script assumes that you have the Chrome browser already installed on your system as it uses Selenium WebDriver, which interacts with the Chrome browser.
-If Chrome is not installed, please download and install it from [Google Chrome's official site](https://www.google.com/chrome/).
-Refer to this line in the script for more information: [main.py/#L40](https://github.com/HistoriFy/SCR-Judgements/blob/main/main.py/#L40).

 ## Installation
 1. **Install Required Python Packages**: To install the necessary dependencies, execute the following command in your terminal:
 ```bash